John F. Kennedy assassination conspiracy theories: Public opinion

 Public opinion polls have consistently shown that most Americans believe that there was a conspiracy to kill Kennedy.
-These same polls also show no agreement on who else may have been involved in the shooting.
-The National Opinion Research Center conducted 1,384 in-person interviews between November 26, 1963 and December 3, 1963 and found that 62-percent believed that others were involved in the assassination, compared with 24-percent who believed that only one person was involved.
-A 2003 Gallup Poll reported that 75-percent of Americans did not believe that Oswald had acted alone.
-That same year, an ABC News poll found that 70-percent of respondents suspected that the assassination involved more than one person.
-In 2009, 76-percent of people polled for CBS News said that they believed that Kennedy had been killed as the result of a conspiracy.
-A 2013 Gallup Poll found that 61-percent of Americans believed that other people were involved besides Oswald, the lowest figure in nearly 50 years.
+These same polls show no agreement on who else may have been involved in the shooting.
+The National Opinion Research Center, conducted 1,384 in-person interviews between November 26, 1963, and December 3, 1963, and found that 62 percent believed that others were involved in the assassination, compared with 24 percent who believed that only one person was involved.

+In ten polls conducted from 1963 through 2023, Gallup found that the percentage of U.S. adults that did not believe that Oswald had acted alone increased from 52% in 1963 and 50% in 1966 to between 74% and 81% from 1976 through 2003 and then declined to 61% in 2013 and 65% in 2023.
 Arthur Lehman Goodhart dismissed the relevance of the polls in a 1968 article for the Alberta Law Review: "such a Gallup poll cannot prove anything except that the people often believe nonsense."

+In 2003, an ABC News poll found that 70 percent of respondents suspected that the assassination involved more than one person.
+In 2009, 76 percent of people polled for CBS News said that they believed that Kennedy had been killed as the result of a conspiracy.
+In 2023, a YouGov poll found that 54% of U.S. adults surveyed believed Oswald definitely or probably did not act alone in the assassination.

 Views of those close to Kennedy

-Kennedy's youngest brother Ted Kennedy wrote that he had been fully briefed by Chief Justice Earl Warren during the initial investigation and was "satisfied that the Warren Commission got it right".
-He also stated that their middle brother Robert F. Kennedy was a "strong advocate for the accuracy of the report" and that it was his belief upon all of their discussions that he, too, accepted the Commission's findings.

-Kennedy's nephew Robert F. Kennedy Jr. believes that his uncle was killed in a conspiracy, and he endorsed the book JFK and the Unspeakable.
-He also said that his father publicly supported the Warren Commission, but privately called it a "shoddy piece of craftsmanship", and was "fairly convinced" that others were involved in his brother's death besides Oswald.
+Kennedy's youngest brother, Ted Kennedy, wrote that he had been fully briefed by Chief Justice Earl Warren during the initial investigation, and was "satisfied that the Warren Commission got it right".
+He stated that their middle brother Robert F. Kennedy was a "strong advocate for the accuracy of the report" and that it was his belief upon all of their discussions that he too accepted the Commission's findings.
+Kennedy's nephew Robert F. Kennedy Jr. believes that his uncle was killed in a conspiracy, and he endorsed the James W. Douglass book JFK and the Unspeakable whose central thesis is that Kennedy was a Cold Warrior who turned to peacemaking and that he was killed by his own security apparatus as a result.
+He said that his father publicly supported the Warren Commission but privately called it a "shoddy piece of craftsmanship", and was "fairly convinced" that others were involved in his brother's death besides Oswald.